-- Call To Action: Click here to choose which embed button you’d like to use: Shop Now, Learn More, Sign Up, Book Now or Download.
+- Call To Action: Click here to choose which embed button you’d like to use: Shop Now, Learn More, Sign Up, Book Now, Download, etc.

 Choose ‘This post will only be used as an ad’ or ‘Use this post for an ad.
 It will be published on the page’.
 Don’t worry, you’ll still be able to publish an organic post to your page.

-Hit the ‘Create post button’ at the bottom of the form and you’ll see your new post appear at the top of the list.
-Click to select.
-Mousing over this will display a preview of your post.
+Hit the ‘Create post button’ at the bottom of the form and you’ll see your new post appear at the top of the ads posts list.

-Now click ‘Publish Post’.
-You can choose to publish straight away, or schedule ahead.
+Now select your post and ‘actions’ dropdown, where you can choose to publish straight away, or schedule ahead.

-Head over to your company Facebook page and you’re done, the post will appear on your page complete with shiny CTA button:
+Head over to your company Facebook page and you’re done.
+The post will appear on your page complete with shiny CTA button: